viltgroup/minium-training/minium-training.md

 Let's

-- the first part, `$(":root").unless(".modal-backdrop")`, evaluates the page root element when no modal backdrop exist (that is, when no modal window is open)
+- the first part, `$(":root").unless(".modal-backdrop")`, evaluates the page root element when no modal backdrop exist (that is, when no modal dialog is open)
-- the second part, `.add(".modal-dialog")`, adds modal window elements.
-Note that, when a modal window is available, this second part evaluates into that element, but the first part will evaluate into an empty set because of the existence of the modal backdrop
+- the second part, `.add(".modal-dialog")`, adds modal dialog elements.
+Note that, when a modal dialog is available, this second part evaluates into that element, but the first part will evaluate into an empty set because of the existence of the modal backdrop

-So, basically that expression evaluates into the root element or into an opened modal window, but never both at the same time.
-If we try to evaluate `base` when a modal window is opened:
+So, basically that expression evaluates into the root element or into an opened modal dialog, but never both at the same time.
+If we try to evaluate `base` when a modal dialog is opened:

 ![Base expression evaluation when modal dialog is being displayed](images/base-modaldialog.png)

 So, if we use `base` as our "root" for finding elements in the page, we can now restrict them to accessible ones.

-Try to evaluate the following expression with the modal window open now:
+Try to evaluate the following expression with the modal dialog open now:

 ```javascript
 base.find("button")
 ```

-You'll see that only buttons inside the modal window were highlighted:
+You'll see that only buttons inside the modal dialog were highlighted:

 ![Buttons with base expression](images/buttons-base.png)